Scientific Name: Ranavirus sp. and Batrachochytruim dendrobatidis

 - Amphibians infected with a ranavirus may hemorrhage in small bloody spots or patches on their underbellies.

-- Both ranaviruses and amphibian chytrid fungus may cause lethargy or odd behaviors in amphibians, such as erratic or weakened motion.
+- Both ranaviruses and amphibian chytrid fungus may cause lethargy or odd behaviors, such as erratic or weakened motion.